 About Critical Alarms Lab

-Reshaping the future of alarms in complex environments.
+Shaping the future of audible, visual and haptic information design in complex environments.

-Critical alarm systems in complex environments often mean the difference between life and death.
+Critical alarm systems in complex environments (e.g., control rooms, hospital wards, vehicle cockpits) often mean the difference between life and death.
 The users rely heavily on the information and alarms of monitoring devices in order to take the right action at the right time.
 However, in high-stress situations the alarms are often ignored, yet they are the most needed.
-We believe design thinking can help us find the right point of intervention.
+We believe design thinking can help us to find the right point of intervention.

 It starts with asking the right questions.
 Why do alarms have to exist?
 When are they needed?
 And at what range of intensity?

-Over the years, the projects kept an increasing pace of scale and complexity.
-From car-driver alarms research with Toyota to the control room of ESA space missions.
-We are currently focussing on projects in healthcare.
-These projects are brought together in what we call the ‘Silent ICU’ project (ICU stands for Intensive Care Unit).
-The project contains a living lab at Erasmus MC in Rotterdam, a vital partner of the Lab.
-Together with other stakeholders (see Figure underneath) we fight against the issues with alarms in intensive care.
+Over the years, our projects kept an increasing pace of scale and complexity: from car-driver alarms research with Toyota to the control room of ESA space missions.
+Currently, we are deepening our knowledge on sound issues in design, specifically in the context of healthcare.
+These national and international research and design projects are brought together in the ‘Silent ICU’ project (ICU stands for Intensive Care Unit).
+The project contains a living lab at Erasmus Medical Center in Rotterdam, a vital partner of the Lab.
+Together with other stakeholders (see the image underneath) we fight against the issues with alarms in intensive care.

 Issues with alarms in intensive care

-The future ICU should be a safe, calm, and satisfying environment in which patients can peacefully recuperate.
-Besides, the clinicians’ workflow should be facilitated.
-To cover all aspects of the ‘sound’ problem and to achieve the envisioned goal, a series of studies in the ICU are needed.
+The future ICU should be a safe, calm, and satisfying environment in which patients can peacefully recuperate and the clinicians’ workflow is facilitated.
+To cover all aspects of the sound problem and to achieve the envisioned goal, a series of studies are needed.